sillybytes/sillybytes/posts/legacy/2016/04/the-python-paradox-is-backwards.md

 infer that it takes a truly passionate person, a hacker, to learn and use python.

-That was very true **12 years ago**, but now almost every single school and university not only teaches python, but use it as the primary language, oftentimes as the only language!.
+It was conceived **12 years ago**, but now almost every single school and university not only teaches python, but use it as the primary language, oftentimes as the only language!.
 Nowadays even some non-technical schools teach programming as a way of introducing their students to computing and logical